CBGL: Fast Monte Carlo Passive Global Localisation of 2D LIDAR Sensor: Introduction

 For the solution to Problem \ref{prob:the_problem} this article introduces CBGL: a single-shot Monte Carlo method (a) which makes no assumptions regarding the structure or the particulars of the sensor's environment or the sensor's characteristics, (b) whose pose errors exhibit robustness to varying sensor angular range, and (c) which operates with three optionally-set and intuitive parameters, which trade accuracy for execution time.
-The central contributions of the article are: \begin{itemize} \item To the best of the author's knowledge the fastest Monte Carlo global localisation method that employs a 2D LIDAR that achieves higher pose discovery rates than state-of-the-art methods \item The extension and validation of the CAER metric's ability to estimate pose error hierarchies solely from real and virtual range scans, extended from scan--to--map-scan matching (\texttt{sm2}) during pose-tracking, where pose estimates are ``few" ($\leq - \}$.
+The central contributions of the article are: \begin{itemize} \item To the best of the author's knowledge the fastest Monte Carlo global localisation method that employs a 2D LIDAR that achieves higher pose discovery rates than state-of-the-art methods \item The extension and validation of the Cumulative Absolute Error per Ray metric's ability to estimate pose error hierarchies solely from real and virtual range scans, extended from scan--to--map-scan matching (\texttt{sm2}) during pose-tracking, where pose estimates are ``few" ($\leq - \}$.
 Angles $\theta_n$ are expressed relative to the sensor's heading, in the sensor's frame of reference \cite{Cooper2018c}. \end{definition}

 \begin{definition} \textit{Map-scan}.---A map-scan is a virtual scan that encapsulates the same pieces of information as a scan derived from a physical sensor (Def. \ref{def:definition_1}).
-Contrary to the latter it refers to distances within a map $\bm{M}$ rather than within a real environment; the latter is represented by $\bm{M}$ usually in Occupancy Grid or ordered Point Cloud form.
+Contrary to the latter it refers to distances within a map $\bm{M}$ of an environment rather than within the environment itself; the latter is represented by $\bm{M}$ usually in Occupancy Grid or ordered Point Cloud form.
 A map-scan $\mathcal{S}_V^{\bm{M}}(\hat{\bm{p}})$ is derived by locating intersections of rays emanating from a sensor's pose estimate $\hat{\bm{p}}$ and the boundaries of $\bm{M}$. \end{definition}